ksimoens/Global-Biodiversity-Patterns/README.md

 The code for a simulation of the empirical grids: NABB and CPR.
 The code shows the implementation of the additional physics, the coalescence algorithm and the parallelisation.
 The modules are fully commented, accompanied by a README file and are easily executable.
-An example of a simulation run is added in the OutputExample directory.
+An example of a simulation run is added in the 'OutputExample' directory.
 Additionally, a simulation can be run by the user.

 #### theoryScaling